 TLI, a wholly owned Subsidiary of AboitizPower, is the first IPPA in the country and assumed the role of the registered trader of the contracted capacity of the 700-MW (2x350 MW) Pagbilao coal-fired thermal power plant located in Pagbilao, Quezon (Pagbilao Plant or Pag1 and Pag2).
-TLI was incorporated on 20 October 2009.
+TLI was incorporated on 20 October 2008.

 As IPPA, TLI is responsible for procuring the fuel requirements of and selling the electricity generated by the Pagbilao Plant.
 The Pagbilao Plant is owned and operated by TeaM Energy Corporation (TeaM Energy).
-Under the IPPA Agreement, TLI has the right to receive the transfer of Pag1 and Pag2 at the end of the ECA.
+Under the IPPA Agreement, TLI has the right, but not the obligation, to receive the transfer of Pag1 and Pag2 at the end of the energy conversion agreement.
 Over the years, TLI's capacity was contracted to various cooperatives, private distribution utilities, directly connected customers, and to affiliate RES.